-MULTI-IMPEDANCE DYNAMIC MICROPHONE
+"It's MULTI-IMPEDANCE DYNAMIC MICROPHONE Recording Time" at

-at Recording Time"

-- say actual users \ in the field and here are a few reasons why . . .
+- say actual users in the field and here are a few reasons why ...

 "This microphone has been used for tape recording 15-minute shows for future airing on a nearby radio station.
 We like it fine, and it does take a beating."
 Speech and Drama Director, Ind.